syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ##### JSON binding - Table

-Similar to JSON, you can frame an object in C# and the data is represented using JSON table binding with the bubble type **SizeAndColor** and the tile type **Bubble** in the `HeatMapCellSettings`.
+Similar to JSON, you can frame an object in C# and the data is represented using JSON table binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the `HeatMapCellSettings`.

 ```cshtml